OpenCilk/infrastructure/DEVELOPER_NOTES.md

 The following lines check if `opt` produced an error and returns the appropriate interestingness result accordingly.

+Here are some tips for writing your own interestingness test scripts for `llvm-reduce`:
+- Test the command you wish to run on the command line, and examine the return code using `echo $?`.
+- Verify that the script runs as intended by invoking it directly from the command line, e.g., by running `./reduce-script <input>`.

+### Example interestingness test scripts for `llvm-reduce`

-Here are some more example `reduce-scripts` that have been used to debug miscompilations by the OpenCilk compiler.
+Here are some more example scripts that have been used to debug miscompilations by the OpenCilk compiler on different systems.
+We provide these here to illustrate some of the flexibility in writing such scripts and to provide convenient examples that can be copied and modified.

-This `reduce-script` uses the new pass manager to invoke the `simplifycfg` pass with a particular set of flags:
+This script uses LLVM's new pass manager (which is enabled by default as of LLVM 13) to invoke the `simplifycfg` pass with a particular set of flags:

 ```sh
 #!/bin/bash